Keeping your subject in focus is crucial for your video, so let's show you how it’s done in 2 easy steps.

 Focus: To make sure your subject is in focus, rotate the focus ring, the small ring at the end of your lens, clockwise or anti clockwise until your subject becomes crystal clear on screen.
 If you’re struggling to see if your subject is in focus, press the C3 button twice on the back of your camera to zoom in and check.
 Press this button again to return to your main screen.
 Remember not to let your subject walk away when you have locked focus or you will have to start the process again.

 Struggling to see if things are in focus?
 Your camera has a peaking function which places coloured lines on the edges of everything that is in focus.
-To enable go to Menu, Cog Icon, Page 2, Peaking Level, and select either Low, Medium or High.
+If it's not currently enabled, you can enable it by pressing the Menu button, then navigating to Cog Icon (⚙️), Page 2, Peaking Level, and select either Low, Medium or High.
 The more colourful part of your frame is, the more in focus it is.
 Peaking is just displayed on your camera’s screen so don’t worry, it won’t appear in your final video.

 To learn more about setting up your Kit to film, make sure you refer to our 7 Steps to film on the Shootsta Kit article.